SoftUni-Internal/interactive-content/RO/04-Conditional-Statements/06-Series-of-Conditions.md

 [slide]
-# Secvențe de condiții If-Else
+# Sequence of If-Else Conditions
 Sometimes we need to do a sequence of conditions before we decide what actions our program will execute.

 In such cases, we can apply the construction `if-elif ... -else` **in series**.